 Jelinek received the Nobel Prize for “The Piano Teacher” and the book was adapted to the highly popular movie of the same name.

 “When Nietzsche Wept” by Emeritus Professor of Psychiatry Irvin D. Yalom is a novel set mostly in Vienna in 1982.
 It tells the story of the fictional encounter between doctor Josef Breuer – Freud‘s mentor and philosopher Friedrich Nietzsche.
 Breuer is called upon by Lou Salomone to help her friend Nietzsche who is suicidal because she refused him.
 Because Nietzsche is too proud to accept any help, Breuer tells him he needs Nietzsche's help getting over a former patient he himself fell in love with.
 The two agree to meet daily and as the sessions progress both a friendship and the basis of psychoanalysis originate.

-While the story is fictional, the book contains many references to real 19th century personalities and addresses the actual evolution of psychology and psychoanalysis.
+While the story is fictional, the book contains many references to real 19th-century personalities and addresses the actual evolution of psychology and psychoanalysis.
 It's one of the books on Austria to read if you're into psychoanalysis.